ageha734/shlack/README.md

 ```

 For now, you need to clone the repo and have Rust installed to use this.

+Clone the repo and add your token in send::send.

 ```sh
 $ cargo build
 $ echo hi | target/debug/shlack -v